ExplainingRecommendations/LXR/README.md

 ## Repository

-This repository contains code for a Learning to eXplain Recommendations (LXR) framework that was evaluated on two publicly available benchmarks, MovieLens1M and a subset of Yahoo!Music dataset, using two different recommenders, Matrix Factorization (MF) and Variational Auto Encoder (VAE).
+This repository contains code for a Learning to eXplain Recommendations (LXR) framework that was evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Matrix Factorization (MF) and Variational Auto Encoder (VAE).
 Hyperparameters optimization was done using optuna.

 ## Folders